 - Pick a cozy spot where your child can display their favorite books and crafts.
 Make sure the space is well-lit and that there’s a comfortable place to sit (a pillow will due or you could use a small table and chair).

 - Together with your child, decorate the reading corner.
 Your imagination is the only limit.
-You can add a shelf to display books; hang yarn or string between two corners and use clothes pins to display arts and crafts; and make your own literacy games with materials you might already have in your home (like this special version of Snakes and Ladders).
+You can add a shelf to display books; hang yarn or string between two corners and use clothes pins to display arts and crafts; and make your own literacy games with materials you might already have in your home.

 - Sit down together in the reading corner and enjoy a good book.